andrey-buligin/product-manager/README.md

 After that use `npm start` to start the server

-To run tests use `npm test` command
+To run tests use `npm test` command.
+Then press "a" to rerun all tests.

 For build please use `npm build` command